hapax/hapax.github.io/assets/reading.md

 $$

 What we mean by uncertainty is a bit uncertain.
-Often, the first semi-rigorous context we encounter these notions in is the *wavepacket*, i.e. a well-localized wavefunction in space
+Often, the first semi-rigorous context we encounter these notions is the *wavepacket*, i.e. a well-localized wavefunction in space $|\psi(x)\rangle$.
-$|\psi(x)\rangle$.
 This has some spread of positions $\Delta x$, but we can Fourier transform to momentum space, where it will have some spread $\Delta p$.
-The uncertainty principle is then a mathematical result about the Fourier transform, and in fact, it is true for any wavefunction.
+The uncertainty principle is then a mathematical result about the Fourier transform, and in fact, it is true for any wavefunction, not merely the well-localised ones.

 We can derive the energy-time form for a wavepacket using the following hack.